PDXpert PLM Software

 After installation is complete, visit the Microsoft update website to obtain the most recent patches and service packs for SQL Server and the .NET framework.

 Ensure that you have a frequent and reliable automated backup process.
 The built-in PDXpert backup facility is a short-term, on-demand solution.
-Preferred solutions may include one (or a combination) of Windows Backup, third-party utilities that are "SQL aware" and a home-grown scheduled backup.
+Preferred solutions may include one (or a combination) of Windows Backup, third-party utilities that are "SQL aware" and (not recommended) a home-grown scheduled backup.

-Some antivirus (AV) software can interfere with the PDXpert Application Server, and should be tested for problems while users perform normal database and library file tasks — especially while attaching large or compressed files.
-If in doubt, exclude the PDXpert server's Data Directory from antivirus scanning.
+Some antivirus (AV) software can interfere with the PDXpert Application Server, and should be tested for problems while users perform normal database and library file tasks – especially while attaching large or compressed files.
+If in doubt, exclude the PDXpert server's Data Directory (and its subfolders) from antivirus scanning.
 The following image shows the Data Directory location, as displayed on the PDXpert Application Server console's Manage tab.

 Do not create new objects within the PDXpertDB database, since unrecognized objects may interfere with proper operation or be deleted without warning.